bharath12b5/mvn-linux/Building-Snappy-Java.md

 [Snappy-Java](https://github.com/xerial/snappy-java) is a library that provides Java bindings for the popular [snappy](http://code.google.com/p/snappy/) compression engine from Google.
 It has been patched to enable it to be built on Linux on z Systems.
-The following build instructions have been tested on RHEL 6, RHEL 7, SLES 11 SP3 and SLES 12.
+The following build instructions have been tested on RHEL 7, SLES 11 SP3 and SLES 12.

+Currently it is not possible to build Snappy-Java correctly on RHEL 6, due to limitations in the libstdc++-static package.
+However, Snappy-Java can be built on RHEL 7, and the resulting JAR file will function correctly on a RHEL 6 system.

 1. Install the prerequisites:

-    (RHEL 6 and RHEL 7)
+    (RHEL 7)

 		yum install automake autoconf libtool pkgconfig gcc-c++ libstdc++-static \
                     java-1.7.1-ibm java-1.7.1-ibm-devel git wget tar make patch